Welcome To CEC A Family Medicine Doctor in Uniondale that Accepts Medicaid

 Family Medicine Doctor in Uniondale that Accepts Medicaid

 Neurologists are specialized physicians that can diagnose and treat issues involving your brain and nervous system.
-As a multidisciplinary healthcare facility, the Charles Evans Center recognizes the importance of having a trained neurologist as a member of our team.
+As a multidisciplinary healthcare facility, the CEC Health Center recognizes the importance of having a trained neurologist as a member of our team.
 Issues with the brain and nervous system can be difficult to manage for some patients, but you won’t have to do it alone.
 To learn more about the Family Medicine Doctor in Uniondale that Accepts Medicaid common conditions that can be treated by a neurologist, please visit our website or contact us for more information.

 Epilepsy is a disorder that affects the central nervous system.
 It occurs when one’s brain activity becomes abnormal, causing seizures in patients.
 While this condition is strenuous to handle and keep track of, through the use of medication and other suggested therapies, our neurologist will be able to help patients manage the below symptoms: